 “And–” She stopped.
 They both went still, looking into each other’s eyes.
 Was it the light, or did he finally see the dull colors of a human’s irises in there now?

-“And… have me remind you it’ll soon be dinner time,” Tyrric finished for her, a bit lamely.
+“And… remind you it’ll soon be dinner time,” Tyrric finished for her, a bit lamely.

 “Quite,” Alelsa agreed, breaking away to smooth the front of her robes.
 Tyrric watched her, then turned away.